A Way Abroad Logo

 Both have amazing nightlife, restaurants, coffee shops, organic/vegan stores, and basically everything an expat needs.
 These also tend to be two of the safest areas of the city.

-El Poblado usually attracts a lot of the short-term tourists and tends to be a bit more expensive in terms of rent and prices when eating out.
+El Poblado usually attracts a lot of short-term tourists and tends to be a bit more expensive in terms of rent and prices when eating out.

-Laureles on the other hand has a bit less of the touristy vibe and a lot more local scene.
+The Laureles neighborhood on the other hand has a bit less of the touristy vibe and a lot more local scene.
 I’ve noticed that a lot of people who end up staying in Medellín long-term usually move out to Laureles.

-When testing out different neighborhoods, do your best to live like you really would be able to afford to.
 Don't treat yourself to only the best if that's not something you can afford in the long run.
-To really find the right place to live, you'll want to make your situation as similar as to what you can really afford and then pick the best neighborhood based on that.
+To really find the right place to live, you'll want to make your situation as similar as what you can really afford and then pick the best neighborhood based on that.

 A nice room in a shared flat in El Poblado or Laureles will usually cost around $200 per month but finding cheaper or fancier and more pricey options is definitely possible.

-There are lots of different websites here in Colombia for finding rooms or apartments, such as CompartoApto and Vico, as well as the expat Facebook groups.
 There’s a fabulous expat Facebook group here just for women which is very supportive and any questions usually get answered very quickly.

 A group of foreigners on a hike in a rural community outside of Medellin